revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-43. Why do we use HDFS for applications having large data sets and not when there are lot of small files?
+43.Why do we use HDFS for applications having large data sets and not when there are lot of small files?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)